Datamine-Crypto/realtime-decentralized-dashboard/helpArticles/ecosystem/tokenSpecifications.md

 This feature enables you to Mint FLUX from your phone to any Ethereum address, even though the DAM may stored on your hardware wallet (e.g. Ledger)

-## Remote Burning
+## Remote Burning for Yield

-You can Burn your FLUX to any other address that has an active Mint
+You can Burn your FLUX to any other address that has an active Mint to generate yield.

 ## Partial Minting